rui314/chibicc/README.md

 1.0.5 Fixing assembler error on larger than 32-bit bitfields (issue #65) by GabrielRavier.
 Fixing bitfield validation by zamfofex (issue #28).
 Replacing memcmp by strncmp (issue #48) by math4tots.
 Fixing empty structs as one-byte object (issue #36) by edubart.

 1.0.6 Anonymously named bitfield member segfaults compiler (issue #31).
 Fixing anonymous union field (issue #45) by zamfofex.
+Fixing wrong size of string initialized by braces (issue #80) by zamfofex.